 NCFHP funding is meant to supplement existing resources in communities and reduce barriers to care so that farmworkers and their family members have equitable access to comprehensive and continuous health care services.
 NCFHP supports the development of sustainable services for farmworkers by encouraging local partnerships and collaborations to facilitate the inclusion of farmworkers in services that are available for the general community.

-Agencies that were awarded a 3-year project period in 2022 will receive separate instructions for the required project update via email.
+Agencies that were awarded a multi-year project period in 2022 or 2023 will receive separate instructions for the required project update via email.
 These agencies do not need to submit any other materials for this RFA.

 Things to keep in mind: